bensarthou/pynufft_benchmark/README.md

 ## I - Installation

-PyNufft can be installed through pip (`pip 3 install pynufft`) or via the project Github.
+PyNufft can be installed through pip (`pip3 install pynufft`) or via the project Github.

 For CPU computation, it only uses Numpy with pretty great accuracy (but slow computation time).